 6. Finally, Do Not – We Repeat – Do NOT Place Mirrors on Ceilings

 For the love of all things stylish, please never place mirrors on ceilings.
 Not only is it a completely dated practice (can you say 70’s?) it’s quite unsafe.
 We’re pretty sure we don’t need to delve too deeply into this.
 Just please don’t!

 Looking for the Perfect Mirror for Your Home?

 American Art Decor specializes in producing the finest farmhouse home furnishings for interior decor enthusiasts everywhere.
-We have a wide selection of farmhouse wall mirrors and mirrored decorative accents, and an even wider selection is on the way!
+We have a wide selection of wall mirrors and mirrored decorative accents.
+You can browse our current mirror selection here.
 You can browse our current mirror selection here.